 We cannot have Jesus as our Savior unless we also take Him as our Lord.

 Listen to these words from Jesus, Matthew 10:37-39, “He who loves father or mother more than Me is not worthy of Me; and he who loves son or daughter more than Me is not worthy of Me.
-[Unless we’re willing to please Jesus even when it will displease our family members, we can’t have a relationship with Jesus.]
+[Unless we’re willing to displease our family members in order to please Jesus, we can’t have a relationship with Jesus.]
 38 And he who does not take his cross and follow after Me is not worthy of Me.
 39 He who has found his life will lose it, and he who has lost his life for My sake will find it.”
 He’s saying unless you lose your life by surrendering it to Him, you can’t have Him as your personal Savior.
 You cannot have Jesus as your Savior without also having Him as your Master.

 In the apostle Peter’s preaching he would apply the prophetic words of Deuteronomy 18 about the coming prophet like Moses to Jesus and say, “to Him you shall give heed to everything He says to you.
 And it will be that every soul that does not heed that prophet shall be utterly destroyed from among the people” (Acts 3:22-23).
 As Lord we must give heed to all He says, we must obey Him, or it will not go well for us.